dkuntz2/docify/javatests/readme.md

 	create the markdown document in same directory as the java file being docified, now it's created in the working directory (calling `python javatests/javadocify.py javatests/*.java` creates the markdown files in the root, not inside of javatests, like how javadoc does).

+5. Okay, lots of updates between previous notes, BUT, the system now has fun time with the docblock, and displays most of the things you want to see, in a somewhat useful format.
+I still need to get the method header, but that shouldn't be that hard...